eledelaf/eledelaf/README.md

 **Hi!
 I’m Elena — a Data Science MSc student based in London.
 I love turning data into insights and exploring how AI and NLP can help us understand the world better.
 I have a background in Mathematics and Computer Science and enjoy learning new tools and building meaningful projects.**
 ## About me

+- Mathematician 👩‍🔬
-- Mathematician and Data Scientist 🧑‍🏫
+- Data Scientist 🧑‍🏫
-- Python programmer
+- Python programmer 👩‍💻

 <!--
 **eledelaf/eledelaf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.